Skip to main content

 • Principles of carbon accounting and practical tools.

-• Interactive workshop using Excel for GHG quantification.
+• Interactive workshop using Excel and ECAM tool for carbon footprint calculation and reporting.

 Day 2 – Quantification Techniques